redstar9451/kernel-malloc-kgdb/README.md

 The failed operations are useful for debugging, kernel-malloc-kgdb implement the funcions of malloc() and free() to support them.

-kernel-malloc-kgdb use a global char array as the memory area for sbrk(), the size is 8M.
+kernel-malloc-kgdb uses a global char array as the memory area for sbrk(), the size is 8M.

 GDB failed operations examples: